broadinstitute/cellpainting-gallery/documentation/data_structure.md

      |   └── external_metadata.tsv
      └── platemaps
          └── 2021_04_26_Batch1
+             ├── barcode_platemap.csv
-             ├── platemap
+             └── platemap
-             │   └── OAA01.02.03.04.A.txt
+                 └── OAA01.02.03.04.A.txt
-             └── barcode_platemap.csv
 ```

+All datasets have at least `barcode_platemap.csv` and `PLATEMAP.txt` files.

+Within `barcode_platemap.csv`, there are two columns: `Assay_Plate_Barcode` and `Plate_Map_Name`.

+- `Assay_Plate_Barcode` matches the plate name used for analysis.
+- `Plate_Map_Name` is the name of a platemap in the `platemaps/BATCH/platemap` folder.
+There may be one-to-one or many-to-one correspondence between `Assay_Plate_Barcode` and `Plate_Map_Name`.

+Within `PLATEMAP.txt` there at least `plate_map_name` and `well_position` columns and may be any additional number of metadata columns.

+- `plate_map_name` matches the `Plate_Map_Name` in the `barcode_platemap.csv` and the `PLATEMAP` in the file name.
+- `well_position` matches the well names in the data output by CellProfiler and are typically based on raw image file naming as so are generally formatted like `A01` but may be upper or lowercase and may or may not have zero padding (e.g. `a1`, `a01`, `A1`, `A01`).

+Some datasets additionally have `external_metadata.tsv`.
+These contain mapping between a perturbation identifier to other metadata using matching column names.

+We do not currently enforce metadata harmonization beyond what is described here.
+However, one can generally expect that metadata have been harmonized within a dataset.
+We are currently exploring further metadata harmonization requirements and will update our documentation at the point of implementation.

 #### pooled metadata

 For pooled experiments, the primary source of disambiguation of cellular perturbations is through barcode assignment to individual cells and not through a platemap, so the folder structure is different than for arrayed `metadata`.
-The `Barcodes.csv` used for assignment is required and is assumed to be the same for each batch, though other sources of metadata may be included, particularly if there are additional per-well or per-plate differences.
+The `Barcodes.csv` used for assignment is required and is assumed to be the same for each plate within a batch.
+Other sources of metadata may be included, particularly if there are additional per-well or per-plate differences in metadata.
 Additionally, we suggest the inclusion of the metadata.json dictionary used for image processing with the [pooled cell painting image processing repository](https://github.com/broadinstitute/pooled-cell-painting-image-processing).

 ```